sg-developer-portal/i2c-technical-content/i2c-deployment-guide/crts-setup-details.md

 ![Fig 20: Run delete method.](/assets/run-delete-method.png)

-8. To test out the API Gateway, will need to create API Keys and then either use Postman.
+8. To test out the API Gateway, will need to create API Keys and then either use Postman or Curl.
 The API key will  be appended in the request header x-api-key.

 ![Fig 21: Test API Gateway.](/assets/test-api-gateway.png)